ChrisPappalardo/eparse/README.rst

 the ``--loose`` flag.  eparse can also tolerate a user-specified number of NA row and column cells and still consider the table to be unbroken with the ``--nacount`` arg.

+Sometimes identified tables have nested tables, which are tables that appear within the bounds of another table in an Excel sheet.
+By default, nested tables that meet the table algorithm are included by default.
+If you want to exclude them, you can do so with the ``--exclude-nested`` option to the parse command.

 eparse was written to accomodate various types of output formats and endpoints, including ``null:///``, ``stdout:///``, ``sqlite3:///db_name``,